Off-Campus Activity Space in Washington Heights

 For all relevant documents and guidelines relating to current COVID-19 protocols, click here

 CCPH entrance, rooms, and restroom are wheelchair accessible.
 Rooms can be reserved individually or together for a large activity.
-The maximum capacity of CCPH is 55 people at one time.
+The maximum capacity of CCPH is 50 people at one time.
+Please reference our CCPH FACILITY USE POLICIES.

 - Physical examination room: This room is arranged as a clinical exam room with an exam table, a small sink, and scale.
 This room can also be used for one-on-one interviews, and small group meetings/trainings,with conference seating for four people.
 It is equipped with a laptop and telephone.
 A blood pressure machine is available upon request.